 Teacher's Name: Ms. Colleen Stringer

 Pre K4: Each Pre K lesson includes a variety of activities.
 We start each class with vocal exploration.
 The short vocal pieces we work on consist of echo songs, and short simple songs, as well as spoken pieces used to reinforce beat and rhythm.
 We have been focusing on the difference between using our singing voice and our speaking voice.
-Each lesson also includes a movement activity and we end each class with a song tale.
+Themes: Spring, Easter

 K-2: Students receive a grade of 1-4 on four different music standards: